charlesbaynham/icl_experiments/readme.rst

   `ndscan <https://github.com/OxfordIonTrapGroup/ndscan>`__.
 This allows us to handle complexity without giving up deep control of our experiments.

 #.
-This repository uses mach-nix to handle python dependencies.
+This repository uses poetry2nix to handle python dependencies.
 Compared to
    plain nix, this give us dependency resolution, the ability to specify version constraints and the option to use newer / older versions of packages than would otherwise be available in nixpkgs.